ontolex/frequency-attestation-corpus-information/index.md

 </div>
 </div>

+Attestations are linked with the `frac:attestation` property to the `frac:Observable` they attest.

 <div class="entity">

 attestation (ObjectProperty)

 **URI:** [http://www.w3.org/ns/lemon/frac#attestation](http://www.w3.org/ns/lemon/frac#attestation)

 The property **frac:attestation** associates an attestation to the frac:Observable.
 This is a subproperty of `frac:citation` using concrete data as evidence.

 <div class="description">